 Here’s another poster to help get you thinking about how you can apply Bloom’s higher-order thinking skills with your children.
 This poster shows the segments of an orange with each segment relating to a thinking skill and some helpful verbs to serve as prompts.
 While there are many more verbs that we could have added, we felt that including just seven in each segment would make them easier to remember (For more information, see Miller’s paper “The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information.”
 We thought it would be interesting to depict the verbs in a circular form as opposed to a hierarchical list, given that these skills don’t often occur in isolation and are interconnected.
 We went through several concepts including a wheel, a pie, and an apple, but somehow the orange seemed to work best when we put everything together.

 Background Information | The Original Taxonomy | The Revised Taxonomy | Why Use Bloom’s Taxonomy? | Further Information The above graphic is released under a Creative Commons Attribution license.
 You’re free to share, reproduce, or otherwise use it, as long as you attribute it to the Vanderbilt University Center for Teaching.
 For a higher resolution version, visit our Flickr account and look for the “Download this photo” icon.

-Revised Bloom’s Taxonomy – CELT
+Revised Bloom’s Taxonomy [Flash Version] – CELT

 If you have trouble accessing the interactive Flash-based model below, the content is available via: A statement of a learning objective contains a verb (an action) and an object (usually a noun).
 The verb generally refers to [actions associated with] the intended cognitive process.The object generally describes the knowledge students are expected to acquire or construct.
-The cognitive process dimension represents a continuum of increasing cognitive complexity—from remember to create.
+(Anderson and Krathwohl, 2001, pp. 4–5) The cognitive process dimension represents a continuum of increasing cognitive complexity—from remember to create.